JaniHuusko/TDG---TestDataGenerator/README.md

         from the data and an AI that can calculate which kind of data user wants to remove and makes suggestions for it.
     7. Security questions on using the app, if it was for example a web page, how can we secure that the given connection string is safe to enter to the web page?
+    8. Add functionality where you can revert last database input or clean the database completely.

 # Contribute
 If you have more ideas or just need some quick test data, please try it and give feedback.
 You can also just copy the repo and if you come up with an idea to improve you can create your own branch, implement changes and create a PR for main.

+# Other ideas
+1. After UI is implemented could it be possible to use the generated data for test automations in pipelines to run every action in the application there is to secure there are no new bugs coming from production?

+# Current bugs
+1. Doesnt work if there are many string columns with high max value in one table or if there are over 100k rows, VS crashes.